 About

-Benjamin Swett is a writer and photographer whose books combining photographs and text include include Route 22 and New York City of Trees, which won the 2013 New York City Book Award for Photography.
-His essay collection The Beauty of the Camera will be published by New York Review Books in fall 2024.
-He is the author and photographer of guidebooks to the Hudson Valley and to New York City’s Great Trees, and collaborated with the singer/songwriter Heather Woods Broderick to produce the collaborative book/CD of photographs and song Home Winds.
-His recent essays have appeared in Agni, Salmagundi, Orion, Prism International, and Fiction magazines..
-He has received grants and fellowships from The International Grenfell Association, Furthermore, the Millay Colony for the Arts, and the Breadloaf Writer’s Conference and has been featured in articles in The New York Times and The New Yorker.
-A writer and photographer for the New York City Parks Department for thirteen years, Swett founded the Parks in Print program, which produced books, brochures, maps, and guides for New York City’s underserved parks.
-He currently teaches undergraduate writing at City College in Manhattan and adult photography at Wave Hill in the Bronx; his photographs are in private, corporate, and public collections including the Museum of the City of New York.
+Benjamin Swett is a writer and photographer whose books include the essay collection The Picture Not Taken: On Life and Photography and the photo-text narratives Route 22 and New York City of Trees (winner of the New York City Book Award for Photography).
+His essays have appeared in Agni, Arnoldia, Salmagundi, Orion, The New York Review of Books Online, Prism International, Fiction, and other magazines.
+He is the author and photographer of guidebooks to the Hudson Valley and to New York City’s Great Trees, and collaborated with the singer/songwriter Heather Woods Broderick to produce the collaborative book/CD of tree photographs and songs Home Winds.
+A writer and photographer for the New York City Parks Department for many years, Swett founded the Parks in Print program, which produced books, brochures, maps, and guides for parks around New York City’s five boroughs.
+He teaches writing at City College in Manhattan and is senior photographer for the Notion Archaeological Project in Turkey.
+He was named the 2024 Larry Lederman Photography Fellow at the New York Botanical Garden.
+His photographs are in private, corporate, and public collections including the Museum of the City of New York.
+On Instagram he is @benjaminswettnyc.
+(Photograph: Harry Wilks)

 BOOKS: